Genaker/TerraformMagentoCloud/README.md

 ```
 Alternatively, you can edit `common/main_providers.tf` and use another authentication mechanism as described in [AWS provider documentation](https://www.terraform.io/docs/providers/aws/index.html#authentication).

-## How to use it?

-First, you should run `chmod +x common/scripts/update_dynamic_values_in_tfvars.sh`, review and specify all required arguments for each layer.
-Run this to see all errors:

-    $ terragrunt validate-all --terragrunt-ignore-dependency-errors |& grep -C 3 "Error: "
+Step 2.
 Once all arguments are set, run this command to create infrastructure in all layers in a single region:

     $ cd production
     $ terragrunt apply-all